MicrosoftDocs/azure-docs/articles/azure-monitor/platform/data-collection-rule-create.md

 ---
-title: Custom log ingestion in Azure Monitor
+title: Create data collection rule in Azure Monitor
-description: Sending log data to Azure Monitor using custom logs API. ms.topic: conceptual
+description: Details on how to create a data collection rule in Azure Monitor. ms.topic: conceptual
 author: bwren
 ms.author: bwren